Chapter 5 : I like my job.

 “Dom, I swear to God -”

 “Fine,” she snaps, “I’m supposed to remind you that we’ve got that family dinner thing next Saturday, so clear your schedule.
-Oh, and Tori’s coming to visit you at work tomorrow.
+Oh, and Luc will be there, so don't get too drunk beforehand.
 Toodles!”

 “That was -”